Jay-Idrees/Node-Automated-Readme-Generator/readme.md

 # Node Automated Readme Generator

 ## About the Project
-This project is a command line interface application that prompts the user to answer a series of brief questions, regarding a project and then generates a high quality readme file using Node.js and using the package inquirer.
-I developed this application during the third week of the coding bootcamp experience at Columbia University, NY.
+This project is a command line interface application that prompts the user to answer a series of questions using the Node.JS Inquirer package, regarding a project and then generates a high quality readme file.
+I developed this application during the fourth week of the coding bootcamp experience at Columbia University, NY.
 Date of publication: 11/01/2020

 [Watch a demonstration of the app functionality](https://youtu.be/y7a85lrwrMw)